swilliams11/apigee_build_jenkins_example3_maven/README.md

 ![](./media/manual-job-prod-presteps-build.png)

 * Final step is to push the code back to Github.
-The only reason for this is it uses branches.
+The only reason for this is if you are using branches.
 This demo does not use branches and merge commits so there is no need to merge the code back to the remote repository.

 ![](./media/manual-job-prod-postbuild.png)